-If the professor agrees to supervise the student research project, the Research Project - Supervisor Form (see Appendix), must be completed and submitted to the course coordinator by the end of the first week of the term.
-The Course Coordinator for PHM389H1 must also sign this form.
+If the professor agrees to supervise the student research project, the Research Project -Supervisor Form (see Appendix), must be completed and submitted to the course coordinator by the first day of the term.
+The PHM389/PHM589 Course Coordinator must also sign this form.
 Submission of the Research Project - Supervisor Form does not in itself complete your registration in the course.
-You must also complete a course add form with Linda Chung (room 424, l.chung@utoronto.ca) by the end of the second week in the term.
+You must also complete a course add form (PHM389: contact Linda Chung - l.chung@utoronto.ca, PHM589: contact Cecilia Sumi - cecelia.sumi@utoronto.ca).